DataDog/documentation/content/en/integrations/guide/storage-monitoring-setup.md

 After completing the CloudFormation setup, reach out with the following information:
     1. Name of the destination bucket holding the inventory files
-    2. Prefix at which the files are stored in the destination bucket (if any)
+    2. Prefix where the files are stored in the destination bucket (if any)
     3. Name of the source bucket you want to monitor i.e. the bucket producing inventory files
     4. AWS Region of the destination bucket holding the inventory files
     5. AWS account ID in which the buckets live